Medical Association of Lower Saxony - Organisational Structure and Tasks

 Every physician within the federal state of Lower Saxony is member of the Medical Association.
-At present the Medical Association has more than 40.000 members, out of which 13.515 work in outpatient and 16.359 in clinical care.
+At present the Medical Association has more than 41.500 members.

 Hannover, capital of Lower Saxony, is the seat of the Medical Association with branches (Bezirksstellen) in 11 cities throughout the state.

 The chamber assembly (Kammerversammlung) is the parliament of the Medical Association.

 The executive committee (Vorstand), consisting of seven physicians chaired by the president, Dr. med.
 Martina Wenker, and the management board (Geschäftsführung) together are responsible for the overall administrational work.

 Expert groups (Sachgebiete) deal with specialized questions.
 Further working groups (Ausschüsse) and commissions (Kommissionen) care for different aspects within the medical profession.

 - Promoting health prophylaxis of the population and cooperating with other health care professions